A Simple Framework for Secure Key Leasing: Acknowledgement

 \section{Acknowledgement}

-We thank Alexander Poremba for collaboration at the early stage of this work and Jiahui Liu for a useful discussion on DS-SKL.
+We thank Alexander Poremba for collaboration at the early stage of this work, Jiahui Liu for a useful discussion on DS-SKL, and Tianwei Zhang for pointing out a notational issue.
 TM is supported by JST CREST JPMJCR23I3, JST Moonshot JPMJMS2061-5-1-1, JST FOREST, MEXT QLEAP, the Grant-in Aid for Transformative Research Areas (A) 21H05183, and the Grant-in-Aid for Scientific Research (A) No.22H00522. \fi

 \ifnum\llncs=1 \else \fi

 \ifnum\cameraready=0 \ifnum\llncs=0

 \ifnum\llncs=0